alvinwan/timefhuman/README.md

 [datetime.datetime(2018, 8, 6, 17, 0), datetime.datetime(2018, 8, 7, 16, 0)]
 ```

-The text can contain not only datetimes but also ranges of datetimes, lists of datetimes, or lists of ranges of datetimes!
+The text can contain not only datetimes but also ranges of datetimes or lists of datetimes.

 ```python
 >>> timefhuman('3p-4p')  # time range